Margaret L. Bailey: Biography

 Margaret Lucy Shands was born in Sussex County, Virginia, on December 12, 1812.
 She was a daughter of Thomas Shands.
 When she was about six years old, her family removed to Ohio, and settled in the vicinity of Cincinnati.

 In 1833, she married Dr. Gamaliel Bailey, a physician in Cincinnati.
-Of the Bailey's 12 children, only half of them survived infancy.
+Of the Bailey's 12 children, only half survived infancy.

 In 1837, Dr. Bailey became the editor and proprietor of The Philanthropist, a well-known anti-slavery journal, which was merged into The Cincinnati Morning Herald, in the year 1843.
 In March 1844, Mrs. Bailey became the editor of The Youth's Monthly Visitor, a quarto paper for children, which rapidly became popular and attained a circulation of 3,000 copies.
 The Baileys removed from Cincinnati to Washington, D.C. in late 1846, for the purpose of Mr. Bailey becoming the editor of The National Era in 1847.
 At the same time, Mrs. Bailey transferred the publication of The Youth's Monthly Visitor to Washington, D.C., and continued it until 1852.
 There, the family home became a gathering place for large circle of literary, political, and social friends, as well as white antislavery activists.
 Her weekend salons were frequented by writers and abolitionists.

-After Dr. Bailey's decease, in 1859, Mrs. Bailey served as the publisher of The National Era until the time of its suspension, February, 1860.
+After Dr. Bailey's death in 1859, Mrs. Bailey served as the publisher of The National Era until the time of its suspension, February, 1860.
 She removed to Baltimore, Maryland after the following year.

 Her poems appeared in the journals edited by Mrs. Bailey and her husband, and there was no collected edition of them.
 For eight or ten years after her husband's death, she stopped writing poetry.
 Her poems, "Duty and Reward", "The Pauper Child's Burial", "Memories", and "Endurance" appear in Coggeshall's, The Poets and Poetry of the West: With Biographical and Critical Notices (1860) They also appear in Griswold & Stoddard's The Female Poets of America (1878), as does "Life's Changes".

 Bailey died in 1888.
 She and her husband are buried at Oak Hill Cemetery in Georgetown.